maelstrom-software/maelstrom/website/content/blog/spawning-processes-on-linux/index.md

 This graph looks much better than the one for `fork`.
 It is a pretty constant speed and faster than the fastest `fork`!.
 About the same performance is found with `posix_spawn`.

-Finally, lets compare all the options (minus vfork because we can't call it) for a program without much memory mapped.
+Finally, let's compare all the options (minus vfork because we can't call it) for a program without much memory mapped.

 ```shell